FadhilPM/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: Track Payment**
+**Use case: Update Project Status**

 **MSS**

-1. Artist wants to track the payment status of a project.
+1. Artist wants to update the status of a project.
-2. Artist enters the payment status, contact's phone number, and project name.
+2. Artist enters the associated contact's display index, project name, and the fields they wish to update.
-3. ArtHive tags the corresponding contact’s project with the provided payment status, and shows a "paid" or "unpaid" tag on user profile.
+3. ArtHive updates the corresponding contact’s project with the provided payment status, deadline or progress.

     Use case ends.

 **Extensions**

 * 2a.
-ArtHive detects that the given Phone Number is non-existent.
+ArtHive detects that the given Index is non-existent.
   * 2a1.
 ArtHive displays an error message stating that the Contact does not exist.

     Use case resumes at step 2.